OxygenCobalt/Auxio/info/FAQ.md

 #### Can I translate Auxio to my native language?
 See the [Translations Megathread](https://github.com/OxygenCobalt/Auxio/issues/3) for guidance on how to create translations and submit them to the project.
 Any contributions are appreciated and tend to always be accepted.
+Weblate is also being set up.